Rómulo Betancourt: FALN guerrilla group

 Betancourt also faced determined opposition from extremists and rebellious army units, yet he continued to push for economic and educational reform.
 A fraction split from the AD and formed the Revolutionary Left Movement (MIR).
 When leftists were involved in unsuccessful revolts at Barcelona (El Barcelonazo) in 1961 and in navy bases in 1962 (El Carupanazo, Carúpano, and El Porteñazo, Puerto Cabello), Betancourt suspended civil liberties.
 Elements of the left parties then formed the Armed Forces for National Liberation (FALN), a communist guerrilla army to fight him.
 This drove the leftists underground, where they engaged in rural and urban guerrilla activities, including sabotaging oil pipelines, bombing a Sears Roebuck warehouse, Alfredo Di Stefano kidnapping, and bombing the United States Embassy in Caracas.
 FALN failed to rally the rural poor and to disrupt the December 1963 elections.

 After numerous attacks, he finally arrested the MIR and Communist Party of Venezuela (PCV) members of Congress.
-It became clear that a leftist Fidel Castro had been arming the rebels, so Venezuela protested to the Organization of American States (OAS).
+It became clear that Fidel Castro had been arming the rebels, so Venezuela protested to the Organization of American States (OAS).

 Assassination attempt

 Betancourt had denounced the dictatorship of the Dominican Republic's Rafael Trujillo.
 In turn, Trujillo had developed an obsessive personal hatred of Betancourt and supported many plots by Venezuelan exiles to overthrow him.
 The Venezuelan government took its case against Trujillo to the Organization of American States, turning to diplomacy first over armed response to resolve the political conflict.
 That, in turn, infuriated Trujillo, who ordered his foreign agents to assassinate Betancourt in Caracas.
-The 24 June 1960 attempt, in which the Venezuelan president was badly burned, inflamed world public opinion against Trujillo.
+The 24 June 1960 attempt, in which the Venezuelan president was badly burned, inflamed world public opinion against Trujillo, who was himself assassinated within a year.

 Photos of a wounded but living Betancourt were distributed around the world as proof he survived the assassination attempt that killed his head of security and severely injured the driver, who later died.
 An incendiary car bomb, which was in a parked vehicle, was detonated as his presidential car drove by one of the main avenues of Caracas, which shocked the nation.
 With both burned hands wrapped in bandages, Betancourt walked out of the hospital in front of photographers.
-The incident elevated him in the eyes of the public opinion and helped to destroy one of his most ferocious Caribbean enemies at the same time.
+The incident elevated him in the eyes of the public opinion.